jkorab/smx-bootstraps/README.md

 ==============
 The Maven projects contained within are as follows:

-* _smxb-ping-pong_ - Contains an XML features file used to install the rest of the bundles.
+* `smxb-ping-pong` - Contains an XML features file used to install the rest of the bundles.
-* _smxb-pinger_ - Contains a bundle that periodically sends a ping message over the embedded ActiveMQ instance.
+* `smxb-pinger` - Contains a bundle that periodically sends a ping message over the embedded ActiveMQ instance.
+Also exposes a RESTful web service on port 9090 that allows you you ping the service manually.
-* _smxb-ponger_ - Listens on the queue and replies after invoking an OSGi Blueprint service to generate a response.
+* `smxb-ponger` - Listens on the queue and replies after invoking an OSGi Blueprint service to generate a response.
 Contains an additional NMR-based route as an alternative mechanism for chatting with the pinger in the same ServiceMix instance.
-* _smxb-ponger-service_ - Contains the implementation of that service.
+* `smxb-ponger-service` - Contains the implementation of that service.

-There are two additional parent projects that simplify the Maven project configuration:
+There is also an additional parent project `camel-bundle` that simplifies the Maven project configuration.

-* _smxb-camel-bundle_ - used as parent by bundles that use Camel
-* _smxb-activemq-bundle_ - used as parent by bundles that use Camel + ActiveMQ

 Prerequisites
 =============
-Set up ServiceMix by downloading the latest 4.X version from [FuseSource](http://fusesource.com/products/enterprise-servicemix/).
+Set up ServiceMix by downloading the latest 4.4.1+ version from [FuseSource](http://fusesource.com/products/enterprise-servicemix/).
 The installation guide can be reached from the Documentation tab on that page.

 Ensure that Maven is set up on your system.